-- Oral feedback is immediate, constructive and positive. - Head of PSHE evaluates and reviews lessons. - Head of PSHE's annual review of plans to include new topic ideas, updates in statutory guidance, resources, team teaching lessons, whole school initiatives. - Head of PSHE liaison with academic leads in KS1, Amy Venebles-Kyrke and KS2, Will Spence as well as the Deputy Head, Academic, Suzanne Pendlebury-Bowe, to ensure that cross curricular links offer continuity of message, vocabulary and approach, including Religious Studies and Science curriculums. - Head of PSHE maintains records relating to pupil levels of engagement and development.
+- Oral feedback is immediate, constructive and positive. - PSHE lead and PSHE teachers evaluate and reviews lessons. - PSHE lead's annual review of plans to include new topic ideas, updates in statutory guidance, resources, team teaching lessons, whole school initiatives. - PSHE lead's liaison with Phase Lead Years 1-3 and Phase Lead Years 4-6, to ensure that cross curricular links offer continuity of message, vocabulary and approach, including Religious Studies and Science curriculums. - PSHE teachers maintains records relating to pupil levels of engagement and development.
 This can be helpful to flag pupils who may require further support.